 Remember how Luke put it?
 "He wanted to justify himself, and so the expert in the law asked Jesus, 'And who is my neighbor?'"
 He was hoping that the answer would be to treat your fellow Israelite with kindness.
 He wanted an answer that was achievable, that would let him believe that he had met God's expectations of him.
-And that is the tendency of each of our hearts: faced with evidence that we have fallen short, we look for ways to justify ourselves:
+And that is the tendency of each of our hearts: faced with evidence that we have fallen short, we look for ways to justify ourselves by lowering the bar or comparing ourselves to others.